Click here to read the previous part of the trip.

 However, there is a problem, well a few problems.
 First, there is very little flat land, and of the small bit that there is, it is taken by a bunch of local rednecks (well from Cairns) with quad bikes and loud music.
 They are apparently having a birthday party this weekend for one of them and more are coming.
 I go looking for another spot but one couple tell me that there is nothing else on the water edge near here.
 They do tell me that there are a couple of spots near the dam wall.

 I head back out towards the main road (the track is definitely 4WD only) and head up to the dam wall.
-Here I find a small are for a couple of rooftop tents and another area a hundred metres away a bit bigger.
+Here I find a small area for a couple of rooftop tents or camper trailers and another area a hundred metres away a bit bigger.
 The spot I like is just near the water and has a nearby shed and table.
 I set up camp at 4:25 pm.
-The ground is very hard and I bed a few screw pegs putting them in.
+The ground is very hard and I bend a few screw pegs putting them in.

 I have a shower and at 5:30 pm I have drinks and make rice to have with leftover curry from two nights ago.
 It is very lucky I did not stay at the spot I first went to.
 During the evening at least another eight cars come in, most with quad bikes on their trays.
 All but one come the wrong way and end up where I am and I have to redirect them to where the party is on.